WookieCode13/DemoSkills/STEPS.md

 Later: add HTTPS (Let’s Encrypt), then a managed service (App Runner/ECS), and finally Harness/Terraform for repeatability.

+---
 My notes:
 EC2 (Elastic Compute Cloud)	Raw virtual machines in the cloud — you manage the OS, patching, scaling, and deployments yourself.
 Think “AWS’s version of a server.”
 ECS (Elastic Container Service)	AWS’s container orchestration service.
 It runs Docker containers for you on a cluster of EC2 instances (or serverless using Fargate).
 You focus on containers, not OS.
 NGINX: is lightweight software that can: Serve static websites.
-VPC:	Virtual network	Use default VPC
+VPC:	Virtual Private Cloud - Virtual network	Use default VPC
 SUBNET:	Network segment	Use public subnet
 IP:	Public access	Enable auto-assign public IP Internet Gateway:	Gives web access	Already attached to default VPC

+Optional: avoid SSH entirely (Session Manager)
+- Create an IAM role with `AmazonSSMManagedInstanceCore`, attach it to the instance (EC2 → Actions → Security → Modify IAM role).
+- Then connect via: EC2 → Instances → Connect → Session Manager tab → Connect.
+- This works without opening port 22; only outbound internet from the subnet is needed.